absurdhero/play-pure-maven-plugin/README.rst

 Compiled objects are now written to target/scala-2.11 rather than target/scala-2.10 reflecting the update in scala versions.

+Generated source files were moved from ``target/generated-sources/play-templates`` to ``target/generated-sources/play`` since we write both template and route source files there.
+You may change it back by overriding the ``generatedSourcesDirectory`` variable for each mojo.

 Installing the Plugin From Source